piotrpolak/conditional-routing-bundle/README.md

 ### Implement your own route resolver

-**Route resolvers** are components that implement `RouteResolverInterface` and decide which bundles' routing is to be included at the request time.
+**Route resolvers** are the components that implement `RouteResolverInterface` and decide which bundles' routing is to be included at the request time.

 A typical route resolver component is registered in the container configuration under the `conditional_loader.route_resolver` tag - you can register any number of route resolver components and all of them will